Does anyone else find Gherkins pickles absolutely delicious and somewhat addicting?

 Canning Spices and Brine

-In a small saucepan, combine 2 tablespoons of salt to one cup of water and heat just until salt has dissolved.
+- In a small saucepan, combine 2 tablespoons of salt to one cup of water and heat just until salt has dissolved.
 Submerge the tiny cucumbers, placing a heavy object on top so they remain in the water if needed.
-Let them soak overnight.
+Let them soak overnight at room temperature.

 Gherkins are best left to sit for 2 weeks before eating.